 Treating Crohn's Disease with a Fecal Transplant

 Crohn's disease is a type of inflammatory bowel disease.
-The lining of the digestive tract is inflamed, resulting in abdominal pain that may be severe, as well as diarrhea and other unpleasant symptoms.
+The lining of the digestive tract becomes inflamed, resulting in abdominal pain that may be severe, as well as diarrhea and other unpleasant symptoms.
 The inflammation occurs most often in the lower part of the small intestine, called the ileum, and in the large intestine.
-It's currently thought that Crohn's disease is an autoimmune condition - one in which the body's immune system attacks the lining of the digestive tract by mistake.
+It's currently thought that Crohn's disease is an autoimmune condition—one in which the body's immune system attacks the lining of the digestive tract by mistake.

 Gut Bacteria and Morbid Obesity